unorthodox-paradox/omsi-2_man_nl_313-15_heating_cooling_script/docs/5_technical_reference.md

 * `uchill_integration__actualize_vehicle_state` *pushes* information from `uchill.osc` to the rest of the vehicle.
 * The remaining of the integration macros *pull* information from the vehicle to `uchill.osc`.

 Of course, in cases where the information provided by the vehicle does not fully adhere to the format or semantics `uchill.osc` expects it to, or the other way around, it is the job of the integration adapter's macros to convert between the two.
-It is also their job to accordingly declare any other variables that the vehicle expects the cooling / heating script to declare, and set their values as appropriate.
+It is also their job to declare any other variables that the remainder of the vehicle's infrastructure expects to be provided by the cooling / heating script, and set their values.

 #### 5.3&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Variables

 #### 5.3.1&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Local

 The following are the variables declared and employed by `uchill.osc`.
-Note that solely variables that might be of some value to third-party scripts are enumerated in this section—those internal to the script, i.e., those being of auxiliary / technical nature and/or have no stable contract and/or strict value set are disregarded.
-Also keep in mind that, unless otherwise specified, reassigning any variable(s) externally will likely cause `uchill.osc` script to break, unless you know what you are doing.
+Note that solely variables that might be of some value to third-party scripts are enumerated in this section—those internal to the script, i.e., those being of "technical" nature and/or having no stable contract or strict value set, are disregarded.
+Also keep in mind that, unless otherwise specified, reassigning any variable(s) externally will likely cause `uchill.osc` to break, unless you know what you are doing.

-As it currently stands, due to the amount of work that it would require, as well as the likelihood of the resulting page becoming impossible to maintain as a result, variable (inter-)relationships are currently not given herein.
+As it currently stands, due to the amount of work that it would require, as well as the likelihood of the resulting document becoming impossible to maintain as a result, variable relationships are currently not given herein.
 The inline commentary of `uchill.osc` might provide some further insight; if not, feel free to ask along.

 #### 5.3.1.1&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Function state